gcallah/Rationalism/scapegoat/trumpscapegoat.md

 over-the-top characterization of him as a "dictator" or "despot," and the extreme catharsis felt by many opponents of Trump when he was defeated.

+Let's consider the charge that Trump's rule was despotic.
-A typical feature of dictarial or despotic regimes is that they do not allow free elections, or protests against their rule.
+A typical feature of despotic regimes is that they do not allow free elections, or protests against their rule.
 But the very people who chortled, after the 2020 presidential election, that "we have toppled a dictator," simply ignored the facts that they had done so in an *election* that